What it does

 When diagnosing performance problems it can be valuable to see what Chrome is doing "under the hood."
 One way to get a more detailed view into what's going on is to use the about:tracing tool.

 Sometimes Chromium developers will ask for about:tracing results in a bug report to help us understand what's going on.
 Here's an easy step-by-step guide: Submitting an Awesome Performance Bug

-- Open up a new tab and type "about:tracing" in the Omnibox
+- Open a new tab and type "about:tracing" in the Omnibox.

 - Switch back to the tab with the content you're debugging and do whatever it is that's slower than it should be (or behaving incorrectly).
 A few seconds of the bad activity is usually sufficient.

-- Switch back to the tracing tab and hit "Stop tracing", then hit "Save"
+- Switch back to the tracing tab and press "Stop", then "Save"

 You can also record traces when starting chrome.
 Assuming $CHROME is set to the command you need on your OS to start chrome, the following will record the first 7 seconds of Chrome's lifetime into /tmp/foo.json